DuraMAT/pvpro/README.md

 **The package is still under active development.
 If there is any problem, please feel free to [contact us](mailto:baojieli@lbl.gov)!**

 ## Publications
 Details of PV-Pro are provided in the following publications.
-If you use PV-Pro in a published work, please also cite:
+If you use PV-Pro in a published work, please cite:

 [1] Li, B., et al. "Determining circuit model parameters from operation data for PV system degradation analysis: PVPRO."
 Solar Energy 254 (2023): 168-181.
 DOI: [10.1016/j.solener.2023.03.011](https://doi.org/10.1016/j.solener.2023.03.011)